Marriage on Fire

 In our case, Christmas Day saw Byron and two of our sons depart the festivities early to head to our own bush property south of Sydney to assist neighbours and local volunteers protecting property.
 In shifts with other family members over the ensuing 10 days we monitored the fire front, cleared roads of fallen trees and assisted neighbours protecting their property.
 It was hot, dirty and at times dangerous work.
 While most of the 3100 acres of our property were burned through, we were fortunate in not losing any buildings.

 Australia is the most fire-prone landscape in the world, with about 5% of its landmass burning each year on average.
 But not every year is the same and this year two preconditions collided: prolonged drought and accumulated fuel load.
-With these preconditions it just took the normal summer condition of heat and wind along with lightning strikes, accidents and occasional arson to create what has become a very ‘bad fire season’.
+With these preconditions it just took the normal summer condition of heat and wind along with lightning strikes, accidents and occasional arson to create what has become a catastrophic fire season.

 From bush to marriage